Are you a newcomer who is about to give birth or have just given birth to your child? You may have some of the following questions in mind:

 Can my baby come with us to visit our home country?

 Yes, but your child will need a passport.
-Your child can use his/her Canadian passport to visit 172 countries without a visa (or get a visa upon arrival).
-Check if your home country is one of the 172.
+Your child can use his/her Canadian passport to visit more than 100 countries without a visa (or get a visa upon arrival).
+Check if your home country is one of these countries.
 However, each country will have its own requirements as to the length of stay allowed and other particulars (for example, a consent letter is needed in some countries if you are travelling with children without your spouse).
 To be safe, check the visa and travel requirements of the country you are planning to go to before buying a ticket.

 To get a passport for your child, know the steps and requirements here: How to apply for a child’s passport, at the IRCC webage.